browserengineering/book/book/embeds.md

 It's good to plan out complicated refactors like this in some detail.
 A `Tab` will:

-* Interface between the `Browser` and the `Frame`s to handle events
+* interface between the `Browser` and the `Frame`s to handle events;
-* Proxy communication between frames
+* proxy communication between frames;
-* Kick off animation frames and rendering
+* kick off animation frames and rendering;
-* Paint and own the display list for all frames in the tab
+* paint and own the display list for all frames in the tab;
-* Construct and own the accessibility tree
+* construct and own the accessibility tree;
-* Commit to the browser thread
+* commit to the browser thread.

 And the new `Frame` class will:

-* Own the DOM, layout trees, and scroll offset for its HTML document
+* own the DOM, layout trees, and scroll offset for its HTML document;
-* Run style and layout on the its DOM and layout tree
+* oun style and layout on the its DOM and layout tree;
-* Implement loading and event handling (focus, hit testing, etc) for its HTML document
+* Implement loading and event handling (focus, hit testing, etc) for its HTML document.

 Create these two classes and split the methods between them accordingly.